When does it make sense to outsource your Facebook ads management?

 You can pick to spend time or money as your investment for growing your store using Facebook ads.
 This is a super general statement but you need to have enough data to make decisions about your ads and the way you get data is by running ads, and it costs money to run ads.
 You can spend more money and get the data you need quicker, or you can spend less and the data will come in over a longer period of time.

 5. Your risk tolerance

 Do you have enough capital to invest in a few months worth of Facebook ads management PLUS the cost of the Facebook ads themselves without a return?
-When we work with clients we always aim for a positive return on investment.
-That’s our success metric.
+When I work with clients I always aim for a positive return on investment.
+That’s my success metric.
 But as I’ve mentioned before, Facebook ads aren’t a magic wand or a silver bullet.
 As with everything in business, every investment is a calculated risk.

-Ok so to answer the question of when is the right time to outsource your Facebook ads management, we recommend looking thoroughly at these elements when making this business decision.
+To answer the question of when is the right time to outsource your Facebook ads management, I recommend looking thoroughly at these elements when making this business decision.

-If you’re ready to learn how to manage Facebook ads for your online store then you need to check out eComm Ignitor.
+If you’re ready to learn how to manage Facebook ads for your online store then check out eComm Ignitor.

-If you’d like to talk to us about getting us to manage your ads for you, click here to book a call with me.
+If you’d like to talk to me about getting me to manage your ads for you, click here to book a call with me.